aaltogamers/AG_LoL_OSM/src/content/english/introduction.md

 order: 1
 ---

-## Answer the call
+## Join the Hunt

-Dear League of Legends players, it’s your time to answer the call!
+Dear League of Legends players, it’s time to join the hunt for the trophy!

-Aalto Gamers proudly presents… the League of Legends Finnish Student Championships 2023!
+Aalto Gamers proudly presents the League of Legends Finnish Student Championships 2024!

-Gather your team of students or recent graduates and compete for a 2000€ prize pool and the glory of hoisting the LOL OSM cup!
+Gather your team of students or recent graduates and compete for a prize pool and the glory of hoisting the LOL OSM cup!